The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 The president would hold up social security checks over this.

-I frankly would love to hear his explanation on it.
+I, frankly, would love to hear his explanation on it.

-From Fox News, a congressional aid on the debt deal.
+The plot is thickening from Fox News, a congressional aid on the debt deal.

 Congressional aid on the debt deal.